ServiceNow/azimuth/docs/docs/user-guide/index.md

     :material-dots-vertical: Beside each column header, click the vertical dots to hide the corresponding column, or multiple ones by selecting 'Show columns'.
-However, the table columns will reappear as soon as the table is modified (e.g. sorting) or if the page is refreshed.
+However, the table columns will reappear if the page is refreshed.

 ![Screenshot](../_static/images/dashboard/performance-analysis.png)